-One widely held traditional view of business is that, by and large, only customers and shareholders matter.
-Measurements around success with these involve numbers of customers, short-term profit margins, and share price.
+One widely held traditional view of business is that, by and large, only shareholders matter.
+Measurements around success with these involve production figures, short-term profit margins, and share price.
 The advent of the notion of ‘stakeholder’ heralds a new, much more black and white metric: know who your stakeholders are and manage them well or your business will not survive much less thrive.
 This message of focusing on longer-term business considerations, stakeholder relations, license to operate and sustainability is increasingly permeating corporate boardrooms and even the investor community.
 These issues are particularly acute in the natural resource sector where mineral deposits cannot be moved; if there are people — for instance, communities — living on top of these resources, permits are necessary (legal license) but wholly insufficient for establishing and maintaining a social license to operate.
 Hence, the concept of ‘social performance’ is critical: how well does a business engage ‘outside the fence’ with communities and other external stakeholders, and the business implications of this.
 These shifts in business thinking along with a corresponding proliferation of standards and best practices necessitate new competencies to deliver on both corporate and stakeholder value expectations.

 Methodology of presentation for the course will include active participation tools such as scenario planning, case study analysis, role play and facilitated small group discussions as well as presentations.

 The course will use global case studies from all over the world, including the US, to illustrate the typical problems that businesses face in dealing with communities.
 It will also present solutions.
 The content will primarily draw on experiences in the natural resource sector, including mining and oil & gas.
 However, increasingly other sectors and industries are facing similar problems.
 Throughout our course, this will be an important topic for discussion: the similarities and differences between the mining and oil & gas sectors, but also those between these extractives and other industries.